xrrocha/tikrana-bank/notes/02-entity-classes.md

-However, as we'll see later on, when the `name` participates of some other structure (such as a `Map<Name, Bank>` used to guarantee bank name uniqueness, for instance), the `renameTo` operation will need to take care of verifying the new name is not a duplicate _and_ replace the old name by the new one in the map.
+However, as we'll see later on, when the `name` participates of some other structure (such as a `Map<Name, Bank>` used to guarantee bank name uniqueness, for instance), the `renameTo` operation will need to take care of verifying the new name is not a duplicate _and_ replacing the old name iweth the new one in the map.

 We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to be able to subvert our cherished uniqueness-ensuring mechanism,